 Click here for more animal facts

-Steller Sea Lion: The largest of the sea lion.
+Steller Sea Lions: The largest of the sea lion.
 Lives in the Northern Pacific mostly around Alaska.

-Australian Sean Lion: Lives in the South and West parts of Australia.
+Australian Sean Lions: Lives in the South and West parts of Australia.

 New Zealand Sea Lion: Also known as the Hooker’s Sea Lion.
 Lives in South Island and Auckland in New Zealand.

-Galapagos Sea Lion: Lives in the Galapagos Island and Isla De La Plata.
+Galapagos Sea Lions: Lives in the Galapagos Island and Isla De La Plata.

 Japanese Sea Lion: Extinct